-If the emission in the MIRI F1500 filter is 731 ppm or higher, there would be a water-rich atmosphere.
-For fluxes between 730 and 400 ppm, no atmosphere is present, while low emission fluxes (300 ppm) indicate a CO$_{2}$-dominated atmosphere.
+We estimate a 1$\sigma$ confidence interval of the surface pressure for a water-dominated atmosphere of $P_{surf} = 40 \pm 40$ bar.
+We generated spectra for these two scenarios to compare with the emission flux of TRAPPIST-1 c recently observed in the MIRI F1500W filter.
+This is compatible with bare rock surfaces or a thin atmosphere with little or no CO$_{2}$.
 In the case of 55 Cancri e, a combined spectrum with NIRCam and MIRI LRS may present high uncertainties at wavelengths between 3 and 3.7 $\mu$m.
-However, this does not affect the identification of H$_{2}$O and CO$_{2}$ because they do not present spectral features in this wavelength range. } {}
+However, this does not affect the identification of H$_{2}$O because it does not present spectral features in this wavelength range. } {}

 \keywords{Planets and satellites: atmospheres -- Planets and satellites: interiors -- Planets and satellites: composition -- Planets and satellites: individual: TRAPPIST-1 d -- Planets and satellites: individual: 55 Cnc e -- Methods: statistical -- Methods: numerical}